teamforus/foundation/manuals/design/pipeline.md

 Directory | Purpose
 -- | --
 Drafts | Your personal space.
-By default only you see what is in here.
+Only you see what is in here.
 You can choose to share a file using the "share" menu.
 Inbox | Any (new) file can go here.
 If you're not sure where to put something, put it in the inbox.
 General | Most other directories are meant for our products.
 The general directory is meant for all other files.
 Proposals | Suggestions for improvements.
 Can be connected to an [improvement proposal](https://github.com/teamforus/general/blob/develop/manuals/development/issue-improvement-proposal.md) issue.